 Myra Canyon is one of the valley's most popular parks.
 Cyclists and walkers can enjoy an extended trek along the railway trestles.
 Lake Okanagan itself is a 132-kilometre long lake that offers swimming, boating, parasailing, and other recreation.

 A number of guided tours are also available, including multi-day trips, picnic outings, and sailing tours.

 Restaurant, Breweries, and Bars in Kelowna

 Though known for its wineries, Kelowna is also home to a growing microbrew industry.
-Sit-down tasting rooms host an array of tank-to-tap craft beers from the valley's small batch microbreweries.
+Sit-down tasting rooms host an array of tank-to-tap craft beers from the valley's small-batch microbreweries.
 In addition, local cideries offer a unique taste of the valley's homegrown beverages, created with juices of locally produced fruit, fermented into thirst-quenching ciders.
-Scenic Road Cider Co. is one of these cideries, and they brew a variety of different flavors to fit every palette.
+Scenic Road Cider Co. is one of these cideries, and they brew a variety of different flavours to fit every palette.